Tag Archives: Brian Tyree Henry

 Brad Pitt rarely letting his audience down with his movie choices is a major reason I watched director David Leitch’s latest, Bullet Train.

-Also starring Joey King, Aaron Taylor-Johnson, Brian Tyree Henry and Sandra Bullock, the story of five assassins aboard a fast-moving bullet train proved too intriguing to resist.
+Also starring Joey King, Aaron Taylor-Johnson, Brian Tyree Henry and Sandra Bullock; the story of five assassins aboard a fast-moving bullet train proved too intriguing to resist.
 You can therefore imagine my disappointment when I realised that Leitch’s movie was not going to deliver.

 Despite some funny scenes, a handful of visually beautiful shots and camera angles, the story edit left me desperately wanting.
 I found the pace slow, tedious and inadequately engaging.

 The dialogue between Taylor-Johnson and Bryan Tyree Henry’s characters is the thing that made me realise the inspiration that seems to have come from Guy Ritchie and Quentin Tarantino’s best work.
 Unfortunately, however, the film does not work as well as those classic examples of filmmaking excellence.
-And finding myself not liking much of the music featured only made matters worse.
+And finding myself not liking much of the music featured, only made matters worse.

 Despite my obvious disappointment, I do have a couple of highlights to point out.
 Firstly, every scene with Hiroyuki Sanada as The Elder.
-Joey King’s character, even though she isn’t particularly likeable.
-Channing Tatum; what a welcome addition he proved to be.
+Second, Joey King’s character, even though she isn’t particularly likeable.
+There’s also Channing Tatum; what a welcome addition he proved to be.
+Lastly, Brad Pitt.
+He is always good, right?
+It’s the script and overall execution that let everyone down.

 Even after all the above, if you still find yourself super curious about Bullet Train, watch it.
 There’s always a chance you’ll have more fun than I could.